 Hudson County Restraining Orders are Enforceable in Other States

 In some cases, the plaintiff may enforce a restraining order outside of New Jersey.
 Federal law provides that restraining orders in one state will have the full faith and credit of the court of another state, as long as:

 - A New Jersey court had jurisdiction over both parties when it issued the restraining order, and

 - The defendant had reasonable notice and an opportunity to be heard at the hearing.

 The plaintiff does not have to register the restraining order in another state to enforce it.

 Hudson County Restraining Order Representation

 Have you been served with a temporary restraining order in Hudson County?
 It is important to promptly seek assistance from an experienced advocate.
-Attorney Joseph D. Lento will represent you in a restraining order hearing and defend any related criminal charges.
+Attorney Joseph D. Lento and the Lento Law Firm will represent you in a restraining order hearing and defend any related criminal charges.
 Contact the office at (888) 535-3686 for a case evaluation.